-If cute, quirky, outdoor weddings are your idea of heaven then prepare to stand at those pearly gates, because Phillip and Elena’s Georgia wedding is a beauty!
+If cute, quirky, outdoor weddings are your idea of heaven then prepare to stand at those pearly gates, because Phillip and Elena’s Colorado wedding is a beauty!

 “Our inspiration was just love and our relationship”, said Elena.
 “All the things that brought us to that point.
 We had games instead of dancing because we got to know each other over UNO and Monopoly.”